A customer goes through a series of minor actions before executing a significant conversion goal. Examples of micro-conversions are

-People attribute a high amount of value to commitment, because they directly connect commitment and keeping promises to “good sides” of human character.
+People attribute a high amount of value to commitment because they directly connect it and keeping promises to “good sides” of human character.
 Everybody wants to be perceived as a good, positive person.
-That’s why that image of a captain who only abandons his ship last, even if it means a sure death, is so romanticised.
+That’s why that image of a captain who only abandons his ship last, even if it means certain death, is so romanticized.

 Micro conversions are a success due to these psychological concepts:

 - Obstacle response: clients do not like when they’re told they cannot have something.
 They will perform all the actions necessary to get what seems unreachable.